lzychowski/lzychowski.github.io/_posts/2016-05-01-Hadoop-on-Ubuntu-on-Windows.md

 Once you are done you will see Ubuntu Server prompt.
 The great tutorial I followed to setup Hadoop is located at [bogotobogo.com](http://www.bogotobogo.com/Hadoop/BigData_hadoop_Install_on_ubuntu_single_node_cluster.php)

-Finally you will run `start-all.sh` command which will start Hadoop on your VM.
+Finally, you will run `start-all.sh` command which will start Hadoop on your VM.
 Next thing you will want to do is find your IP address.
 You can type `ifconfig` at the command prompt to view your `eth0` IP address.

 [![VirtualBox New VM](/assets/images/20160422/7.JPG)](/assets/images/20160422/7.JPG)